Age of Reptiles (comics): Baby Turtles

 "Baby Turtles," an eight-page short story, was published in Dark Horse Presents #3 in Oct.
 2014.
-It features the journey of baby turtles to the seas of Cretaceous North America.

 The story begins with a large group of Archelon turtles hatching in a nesting ground and beginning a trek towards the sea.
-An overhead shot shows that there are hundreds of these small turtles....which unfortunately attracts huge numbers of predators.
-Pterosaurs, mosasaurs, plesiosaurs, sharks, Xiphactinus fish and all sorts of other predators lie in wait, attacking the column of baby Archelon as they make their way down the coastline and into the water.
-While many fall prey to the dangers lying in wait for them, sheer numbers means that many more successfully make it past the dangers.
+The hatching turtles attracts huge numbers of predators, such as Pterosaurs, mosasaurs, plesiosaurs, sharks, and Xiphactinus fish.
+While many fall prey, the turtles' sheer numbers means that many survive to make their way out into the open ocean.